With the relaxed semantics, we have no synchronizations and ordering constraints on atomic operations.

 Now, the questions are very easy to answer.
-Does the program have well defined behaviour?
+Does the program have well-defined behavior?
 Which values for x and y are possible?
-At the one hand, all operations on x and y are atomic.
-So the program is well defined.
-On the other hand, there are no restrictions on the interleavings of the threads.
-In the end, thread 2 can see the operations on thread 1 in different order.
-So this is the first time in our process of ongoing optimizations, that thread 2 can display x == 0 and y == 1.
+On the one hand, all operations on x and y are atomic.
+So the program is well-defined.
+On the other hand, there are no restrictions on the interleaving of the threads.
+In the end, thread two can see the operations on thread 1 in a different order.
+So this is the first time in our process of ongoing optimizations that thread two can display x == 0 and y == 1.
 All combinations of x and y are possible.

-I’m curious, how the graph of CppMem will look like for x == 0 and y == 1?
+I’m curious, what the graph of CppMem will look like for x == 0 and y == 1?

 That was the CppMem program.
 Now to the graph.